zalyoung/gitlab-handbook/content/handbook/sales/field-operations/sales-operations/deal-desk.md

 #### 1. Deal Desk  Case SLAs

-The Deal Desk team will do their best to respond to each request to '@sales-support' within 6 business hours.
+The Deal Desk team will do their best to respond to new cases created within 6 business hours.
 Revenue generating or current quarter requests will take priority, especially during Month & Quarter End.
 If a task is not resolved within 24 hours it will be escalated (if necessary).
 The SLAs below are applicable (especially for contract resets and ramp deals) if all the necessary information is provided in the request.

 | Type of Request | First Response | Resolution |